BlueAsuka/ChiPoGen/README.md

 Note that the vocab_size of the final output layer is the total number of all chars in the Chinese potery dataset which is different from the standard implmentation of the GPT2 (`vocab_size=50257`).
 After the data processing, there are totally `12966` Chinese chars in the dataset, and this number is chosen to be the vocab_size in the output layer.

 ## Model training
 It takes around 1 hour for finishing the model training on 5000 iters on an RTX 4070 (12G VRAM) GPU.
-During the training, the VRAM usage is around `2.5G`, which is a reference to indicate how much VRAM is required for scaling to a larger model.
+During the training, the VRAM usage is around 2.5G, which is a reference to indicate how much VRAM is required for scaling to a larger model.
+The `block_size` and `batch_size` can affect the memory usage, while the `n_embd` take the majority response to the model size.

 The `val_loss` has been tracked for each 1000 iters and  is ploted on the following figure.

-The final `train_loss` is `3.34` and the evaluation `val_loss` is `3.8169`.
+The final `train_loss` is 3.34 and the evaluation `val_loss` is 3.8169.

 ![](assests/val_loss.png)